Jubatian/rrpge-spec/specs/userlib/dsurf.rst

 - Word0: Peripheral RAM Write mask, high (for accelerator register 0x8000)
 - Word1: Peripheral RAM Write mask, low (for accelerator register 0x8001)
-- Word2: Surface A bank select (for accelerator register 0x8002)
+- Word2: Partition size (for accelerator register 0x8002)
-- Word3: Surface B bank select (for accelerator register 0x8002)
+- Word3: Surface A bank select (for accelerator register 0x8002)
-- Word4: Surface A partition select (for accelerator register 0x8003)
+- Word4: Surface B bank select (for accelerator register 0x8002)
-- Word5: Surface B partition select (for accelerator register 0x8003)
+- Word5: Surface A partition select (for accelerator register 0x8003)
-- Word6: Width of surface in cells (for accelerator register 0x8004)
+- Word6: Surface B partition select (for accelerator register 0x8003)
-- Word7: Partition size (for accelerator register 0x8014)
+- Word7: Width of surface in cells (for accelerator register 0x8004)

 All of these except Partition size are used as-is, submitted to the Accelerator as they are.
-From Partition size only bits 4-7 have effect (setting the destination partition size).
+From Partition size only bits 12-15 have effect (setting the destination partition size), OR combined with the bank select.

 Some CPU RAM locations are used as well: